TissUUmaps/TissUUmaps-docs/docs/starting/markers.md

 CSV files can be exported from any spreadsheet program, or any programming language (Python, R, etc.)

+TissUUmaps can also read hdf5 files, which is  a hierarchical file format commonly used in scientific computing.
+In the case of TissUUmaps, it is used to store the markers in a more efficient way than CSV files.
+TissUUmaps will give access to the markers stored in the hdf5 file in a similar way as for CSV files.

 ## Load markers
 You can load the markers when you select the *Markers* tab and click the button + as you can see in the figure below.
 You can click the plus several times to load various marker files.
 ![markers](images/markers.png)